Federation relocation: "The past has a vote, not a veto"

 Cleveland Jewish History webkeeper Arnie Berger takes a look at where, historically, the Federation has been located vis-a-vis the city's Jewish population.

-Read the Cleveland Jewish History pages about the Federation in their entirety here.)
+(Read the Cleveland Jewish History pages about the Federation in their entirety here.)

 It's worth remembering that even in 1965, when Federation moved into its present location on Euclid Ave., most Jews no longer lived the city proper, and few if any Jewish children were in the Cleveland School System.
-Their website History page says of their decision to be located in downtown Cleveland:
+Their website History page says of their decision to be located in downtown Cleveland:Since Federation was founded it has made nine decisions about its location.
+We describe its choices on these pages, noting where the Jewish community and its major institutions were located at the time.

 ...
 In 1965, when the Federation erected its own building, the organization's leaders chose a site downtown at 18th and Euclid to symbolize the Jewish Community Federation's commitment to the greater community.